buzzware/cascade/api_docs/using_cascade/in_depth/supermodel.md

 ```

 This means that the data properties of models returned by Cascade remain unmodified from when they arrived from the server.

+### Useful Proxy Members

+- `__HasChanges` : true when any property has been changed relative to the proxied instance.
+Raises PropertyChanged so it can be bound eg. to enable a Save button.
+- `__GetChanges()` : returns a dictionary of the changed property names and values.
+- `__ClearChanges()` : discards changes, reverting the proxy to the values of the proxied instance.
+- `__SetProxyFor(value, keepChanges, raiseIncoming)` : switch the proxy to wrap a different (eg. newly arrived) instance, optionally keeping the user's uncommitted changes.
+- `__mutateWith(action)` : perform a mutation on a model regardless of __mutable (used internally by Cascade eg. to set association properties).
+- `Clone(changes)` : create a shallow copy, optionally with the given changes applied.

 ### Updating Association Properties